python/cpython/Doc/c-api/import.rst

 .. c:function:: PyObject* PyImport_AddModule(const char *name)

-   Similar to :c:func:`PyImport_AddModuleObject`, but the name is an UTF-8 encoded string instead of a Unicode object.
+   Similar to :c:func:`PyImport_AddModuleObject`, but the name is a UTF-8 encoded string instead of a Unicode object.